Setup Email Reminder

 Although over half the people incarcerated in America today have committed violent offenses, the focus of reformers has been almost entirely on nonviolent and drug offenses.
 Danielle Sered takes aim at issues of mass incarceration, insisting that we cannot just critique violence and mass incarceration, but must build practical, moral solutions to displace them.
-She joins us for a livestream, drawing from her book Until We Reckon to grapple with the question of restorative approaches to violent crime in conversation with No New Youth Jail organizer Nikkita Oliver.
+She joins us for a livestream, drawing from her book Until We Reckon to grapple with the question of restorative approaches to violent crime in conversation with local grassroots community organizer and Creative Justice Executive Director Nikkita Oliver.

-Presented by Town Hall Seattle.
+Presented by Common Justice and Town Hall Seattle.